membrane/api-gateway/distribution/examples/versioning/routing/README.md

     ```

-6. Start Membrane by running `service-proxy.sh` or the `.bat` equivalent.
+6. Start Membrane by running `api-gateway.sh` or the `.bat` equivalent.

 7. Return to another terminal, now send two requests to the single Membrane endpoint,